Beginner Backpacking Trips

 The first step in the planning process for your backpacking trip is deciding where you want to go.
 Because you are most likely going to travel and visit many places, the destination portion of the process is quite crucial.
 You have a world of places to choose from.
 However, you need to think about ease of travel, the level of your desire to visit certain cities, and the cost-effectiveness of your trip.
 To help you start thinking about your destinations, here are some questions to keep in mind.

 • How many places do you want to see?
 Backpacking offers the opportunity to see a series of cities and towns.
 Many backpackers stay in hostels or couch-surf in order to stretch their budgets and travel more.
-As a beginning backpacker, you should plan to travel to only as many locations as you feel can reasonably visit.
-Not sure, this list of top backpacking locations around the world, will help you get started with your itinerary.
+As a beginning backpacker, you should plan to travel to only as many locations as you feel you can reasonably visit.
+Not sure?
+This list of top backpacking locations around the world, will help you get started with your itinerary.

 • How long do you want to be gone?
 Something very important to consider when making your plans is how long you actually want to be gone from your home country.
 The length of your trip will directly influence how many places you see and what types of things you actually do.
 If you plan to be gone for as long as 90 days or more, you will need to verify if you need a visa in your destination country.